frankhaugen/frankhaugen.github.io/thoughts-on-date-and-time.md

 > there are scores upon scores of others, some only used by tribes in micronesia or in the himalayas, (that there's probably a conversion for anyway, because developers love a challange, or some social anthropologist needs it in their research

-I will not denegrade the non-gregorian calanders, and they are useful for those who share them, but I don't think I'll be using Dragon-dog-18, (though if I were, I would have to have some logic to assume it's the closest Dragon in the last 12 years); yes I
+I will not denegrade the non-gregorian calanders, and they are useful for those who share them, but I don't think I'll be using Dragon-dog-18, (though if I were, I would have to have some logic to assume it's the closest Dragon in the last 12 years)

 ### But what about Timezones?
 Short answer is: Ignore it, and use a universal time with conversion logic!